pangara/q-book/mini_book/docs/teleportation.md

 Given Alice's qubit $|q_0\rangle$, we wish to transfer this state to Bob's $|q_2\rangle$.

 ### Prepare the Bell Pair
-First a third party, Eve, creates an entangled pair and gives one of the qubits in this pair to Alice and the other qubit in this entangled pair to Bob.
+First, a third party, Eve, creates an entangled pair and gives one of the qubits in this pair to Alice and the other qubit in this entangled pair to Bob.
 Let's refer back to our diagram from the section on entanglement.
 ```{figure} /_static/entangle-t.png
 :scale: 40%